AnuragAnalog/os_assign/memory_management/README.md

     3. Generate 0.9 * L (round to the nearest integer) random numbers according to a Normal Distribution with mean C * 4096 + 2048 and standard deviation 500 * (S+1)
     4. Update C by generating it again as a random number less than M
     5. Generate 0.1 * L (round to the nearest integer) random numbers according to a uniform distribution between 0 and C.
-    6. Repeat steps 2 - 5, M times.
+    6. Repeat steps (2 - 5), M times.
     7. Write all the random numbers into the output file filename Return value is the number of address strings written into outfile.

-* **Memory Mapper:** int mem_mapper (FILE *infile, FILE *outfile, int pid) Modify the memory manager function from the previous lab and rename it as above.
-It now does the following:
+* **Memory Mapper:** int mem_mapper (FILE *infile, FILE *outfile, int pid)
     1. Generate a random number A uniformly between 512 and 4096.
-    2. Read A address references from infile.
+    2. Read the address reference from filename
-    3. For each address reference, find the physical address using the same logic as that from previous lab.
-Extend the logic to make sure that the page number and the pid both match.
-    4. Write the triplet (logical address, physical address, is_pagefault) into outfile.
+    3. Calculate page number P and offset X
+    4. If P is in memory with it's pid, write the triplet (logical, physical, 0) into outfile
+    5. If P is not in memory, find a free frame E in memory.
+    6. If E is found, then update the memory along with it's pid, calculate physical address; write the triplet (logical, physical, 1) to output file outfile
+    7. Repeat the above steps until all A address references are read.
-    5. The function returns a negative value if there is no free frame in physical memory to load a page; 0 ("terminated" status) if the entire file of address references is processed; and, a positive value if there are more addresses to be processed.
+    8. The function returns a negative value if there is no free frame in physical memory to load a page; 0 ("terminated" status) if the entire file of address references is processed; and, a positive value if there are more addresses to be processed.

 * **Memory Manager:** This is the main program for the present!
 It works as follows:
     1. For every PID from 1 ...
 NP, run process simulator with outfile = AR_pp.dat where pp stands for the PID of the process.
 If the PID is 1, it should be written into AR_01.dat file.
     2. Open the AR_*.dat files for reading.
     3. For every PID, open a file AR_pp_out.dat for writing the logical, physical addresses and page faults triplets.